Your health needs

 Hygiene and cleanliness

-You can help prevent the spread of infection in NHS premises by always washing your hands and use the hand gel provided before entering a hospital ward, particularly after using the toilet.
+You can help prevent the spread of infection in NHS premises by always washing your hands.
+Use the hand gel provided before entering a hospital ward, particularly after using the toilet.

 You should avoid visiting a patient in hospital or a resident in a care home if you are feeling unwell, or if you or anyone in your household is suffering from vomiting or diarrhoea.